-Below are a collection of helpful links on various topics providing information to help illustrate the need for accessible housing.
+Below are a collection of helpful links on various topics providing information to help illustrate the need for accessible housing, and for other assistive programs.
 These resources are the property of their individual author(s) and are provided to Accessible Alabama for illustrative purposes only.
 Click on the toggle below to expand the choices for each topic and to open the content.

 Residential Rehabilitation, Remodeling and Universal Design